dmanea28/access_mysqli/README.md

 # access_mysqli
-Simple single-file MySql database access application, written in PHP.
+Simple single-file MySQL database access application, written in PHP.

 Just load the file to your server and that's it.